-UNIT 1: Electrostatics in vacuum
+Unit 1: Electrostatics in vacuum

-Calculation of electric field and electrostatic potential for a charge distribution; Divergence and curl of electrostatic field; Laplace's and Poisson's equations for electrostatic potential and uniqueness of their solution and connection with steady state diffusion and thermal conduction; Practical examples like Faraday's cage and coffee-ring effect; Boundary conditions of electric field and electrostatic potential; method of images; energy of a charge distribution and its expression in terms of electric field.
+Calculation of electric field and electrostatic potential for a charge distribution; Divergence and curl of electrostatic field; Gauss law and its applications, Laplace's and Poisson's equations; Practical examples like Faraday's cage and coffee-ring effect; energy of a charge distribution and its expression in terms of electric field.

-UNIT 2: Electrostatics in a linear dielectric medium
+Unit 2: Electrostatics in a linear dielectric medium

 Electrostatic field and potential of a dipole.
-Bound charges due to electric polarization; Electric displacement; boundary conditions on displacement; solving simple electrostatics problems in presence of dielectrics - Point charge at the centre of a dielectric sphere, charge in front of a dielectric slab, dielectric slab and dielectric sphere in uniform electric field.
+Bound charges due to electric polarization; Electric displacement; gauss law in dielectrics; Polarization vector, solving simple electrostatics problems in presence of dielectrics - Point charge at the centre of a dielectric sphere, charge in front of a dielectric slab, dielectric slab and dielectric sphere in uniform electric field.
+Energy in dielectrics system

-UNIT 3: Magnetostatics
+Unit 3: Magnetostatics 9 L